mzdravkov/myrmidon/README.md

 #Myrmidon

+### THIS README IS COMPLETELY OUT OF DATE.
+I'LL FIX IT TOMMOROW, NOW I'M GOING TO SLEEP.
 ###About
 Myrmidon is a rails application that spawns it's brave minions (rack applications) and runs them with nginx and passanger!
 Basically, Myrmidon is a software platform for easy building of Content Management Systems (CMS), like Wordpress, Tumblr and company.